genevieve-ITandCyber/Portfolio/labs/security-labs/log-analysis/README.md

-# Log Analysis & Security Monitoring Lab
+# Log Analysis & Security Monitoring Lab Overview

 ## Overview
 This lab focuses on analyzing system log files in Windows and Kali Linux